hubmapconsortium/ccf-validation-tools/docs/Skin/change_suggestions.md

 **2 - skin epidermis &rarr; stratum corneum of epidermis**

-This relationship exists in Uberon, but is not reflected in Ubergraph and OLS.
+This has been solved with the last release in https://github.com/obophenotype/uberon/pull/3231

 **3 - dermis &rarr; sebaceous gland**